 We stayed here three days.
 The weather continued bad: but this did not much signify, for the surface of the land in all these islands is all but impassable.
-The coast is so very rugged that to attempt to walk in that direction requires
+The coast is so very rugged that to attempt to walk in that direction requires continued scrambling up and down over the sharp rocks of mica-slate; and as for the woods, our faces, hands, and shin-bones all bore witness to the maltreatment we received, in merely attempting to penetrate their forbidden recesses.

-December 18th.-We stood out to sea.
+December 18th. - We stood out to sea.
 On the 20th we bade farewell to the south, and with a fair wind turned the ship's head northward.
 From Cape Tres Montes we sailed pleasantly along the lofty weather-beaten coast, which is remarkable for the bold outline of its hills, and the thick covering of forest even on the almost precipitous flanks.
 The next day a harbour was discovered, which on this dangerous coast might be of great service to a distressed vessel.
-It can easily be recognised by a hill 1600 feet high, which is even more perfectly conical than the famous sugar-loaf at Rio de Janeiro.
+It can easily be recognized by a hill 1600 feet high, which is even more perfectly conical than the famous sugar-loaf at Rio de Janeiro.
 The next day, after anchoring, I succeeded in reaching the summit of this hill.
 It was a laborious undertaking, for the sides were so steep that in some parts it was necessary to use the trees as ladders.
 There were also several extensive brakes of the Fuchsia, covered with its beautiful drooping flowers, but very difficult to crawl through.
 In these wild countries it gives much delight to gain the summit of any mountain.
 There is an indefinite expectation of seeing something very strange, which, however often it may be balked, never failed with me to recur on each successive attempt.
 Every one must know the feeling of triumph and pride which a grand view from a height communicates to the mind.
 In these little frequented countries there is also joined to it some vanity, that you perhaps are the first man who ever stood on this pinnacle or admired this view.

 A strong desire is always felt to ascertain whether any human being has previously visited an unfrequented spot.
-A bit of wood with a nail in it is picked up and studied as if it were covered with hieroglyphics.
+A bit of wood with a nail in it, is picked up and studied as if it were covered with hieroglyphics.
 Possessed with this feeling, I was much interested by finding, on a wild part of the coast, a bed made of grass beneath a ledge of rock.
 Close by it there had been a fire, and the man had used an axe.
 The fire, bed, and situation showed the dexterity of an Indian; but he could scarcely have been an Indian, for the race is in this part extinct, owing to the Catholic desire of making at one blow Christians and Slaves.
 I had at the time some misgivings that the solitary man who had made his bed on this wild spot, must have been some poor shipwrecked sailor, who, in trying to travel up the coast, had here laid himself down for his dreary night.